prooph/proophessor/docs/book/tutorial/getting-started/event_sourcing.md

 We've defined a namespace, but instead of writing a class we just put a function in the file called `buyProducts`.
 A constant with the same name holding the full qualified function name of our `buyProducts` function is also defined.
 You know the `::class` language construct in PHP?
 The constant can be used in the same manner.
-Whenever you want to reference the function in a string use the constant.
-When you need to refactor later you can "find usage" of the constant and move functions around.
+Whenever you want to reference the function use the constant.
+It makes your function globally available and you're able to pass the function as an argument to another function.

 Before we continue with the function itself, we should think about its input and output.
 The first argument of the function is explained later.
 Let's skip it for now.
 The function takes a command as second argument.